Language selection

 Q3.
 What is staying the same?

-Our Case Managers will remain responsible for the approval of rehabilitation plans, monitoring of rehabilitation progress, and overall coordination of Veterans’ and family members’ case management needs.
+Our Case Managers remain responsible for the approval of rehabilitation plans, monitoring of rehabilitation progress, and overall coordination of Veterans’ and family members’ case management needs.

 Partners in Canadian Veterans Rehabilitation Services (PCVRS) is a partnership between Lifemark Health Group and WCG International Consultants LTD. They bring international best practices and new rehabilitation techniques to our Rehabilitation Services and Vocational Assistance Program.
 PCVRS will collaborate with our Case Managers and existing providers to deliver personalized rehabilitation services to Veterans and their families.